 Original Production (1939): 44 performances

 1980 Revival: 564 performances

 Synopsis: A Bible salesman, his wife, their lawyer friend and his wife, and the salesman's young ward, Nanette, get into various romantic entanglements and misunderstandings in 1920s Atlantic City.

 Original Production (1925): 321 performances

 THE TOP FIVE

 Synopsis: Bram Stoker's classic novel about a charming Transylvanian count who is really a vampire out to seduce women for their blood is adapted for the stage by Hamilton Deane and John L. Balderston.

 Difference: 664 performances

 A very important thing happened between 1927 and 1977 in terms of Dracula’s Broadway success: John L. Balderston and Hamilton Deane’s stage adaptation of the Bram Stroker novel was adapted into a motion picture in 1931, and it became a classic of the cinema.
-Combined with a first-rate revival starring Frank Langella, this revival was able to run for over two years.
+Thanks to the increased cultural affection for the property and a first-rate production starring Frank Langella, this revival was able to run for over two years.

 Synopsis: In this musical adaptation of Voltaire's satirical novel, the naïve Candide is separated from his beloved Cunegonde and journeys around the world to find her, retaining his teacher Pangloss's belief that "this is the best of all possible worlds" in the face of ever-increasing catastrophes.